oilogger/oilogger.github.io/_posts/2016-09-12-double-standards-and-nail-yakupov.markdown

 He's CONNOR FREAKING MCDAVID.
 And as such, there will never be sample sizes large enough to prove that with any confidence.

-How does Eberle do when *he* isn't playing with bottom 6 players?
+How does Eberle do when *he* plays with bottom 6 players?
 Surprise!
 The sample sizes are so small it's practically <u>impossible</u> to know for sure, but from the table above we see Eberle produced around 20% as many  points playing with Gordon as he did McDavid, and about 32% as much playing with Lander as McDavid.

 What that tells me is that when a good player plays with BAD players, his production suffers.
 And logic dictates the same thing would happen to Yakupov.
 And it does.